-To discover which blockbuster titles are most costly in terms of car destruction, Uswitch considered the make and model of the vehicles damaged in movies, the severity of car damage (0% to 100%), the manufacturer suggested retail price (MSRP) of the car, and the movie's year of release, to calculate the total estimated cost of damage per movie*.
+To discover which blockbuster titles are most costly in terms of car destruction, car insurance experts at Uswitch considered the make and model of the vehicles damaged in movies, the severity of car damage (0% to 100%), the manufacturer suggested retail price (MSRP) of the car, and the movie's year of release, to calculate the total estimated cost of damage per movie*.

 Avengers: Infinity War was found to be the film with the highest estimated car damage costs overall, with an estimated £387,525 worth of damage caused to cars during the two hour, 40-minute Marvel smash-hit.

 Throughout the movie, fans watch motors depreciate dramatically, as they are split in half, go up in flames, thrown or crushed, with a total of 19 in-movie cars written off.
 Of these, the vehicles suffering from the worst crash severity include a 2004 Volkswagen Jetta A4 which was blown up, and a Ford Crown Victoria which was split in half - both of which had a crash severity grade of 100%.

 Also part of the Marvel Cinematic Universe, Captain America: Civil War ranked as the second most costly film when it came to estimated car damage costs.
 Estimated to result in £56,170 less in car damage costs than Infinity War, the 2016 action-adventure film was estimated to rack up £331,355 worth of car damage, with seven cars written off in the process.